NATO holds nuclear meeting after Putin threatens

 NATO is suspicious of Russia’s moves, but has so far made no changes to its position on nuclear weapons.

-The NATO exercise, titled “Firm Noon,” takes place on roughly the same date each year and lasts about a week.
+The NATO exercise, titled “Firm Noon,” takes place on roughly the same date each year and lasts regarding a week.
 The operation involves fighter jets that can carry nuclear warheads, but no real bombs are used.
 Conventional fighters and surveillance and refueling aircraft are also often involved.

 The exercises, planned before Russia invaded Ukraine on February 24, will feature 14 NATO members.
 The bulk of the operation will take place more than 1,000 kilometers (625 miles) from Russia.